fbpx Skip to Content

 How to Save Philodendron Birkin

-In this post, we unpack how to save your Philodendron Birkin from some of the conditions that can harm it and affect its growth.
+In this post, we unpack how to save your Philodendron Birkin from some conditions that can harm it and affect its growth.

 1. Too Little Water

-When a Philodendron Birkin plant hasn’t had enough water, the leaves will begin to go brown and eventually die.
+When a Philodendron Birkin plant lacks enough water, the leaves will go brown and eventually die.

 To save your plant when it is in this state, the obvious thing to do is to give it more water.
-But it isn’t as easy as just pouring water into the pot, though.
+But it isn’t as easy as just pouring water into the pot.

 Avoid giving too much water at once.
-Rather water the plant so that the soil is properly damp, but not muddy.
+Instead water the plant so the soil is properly damp but not muddy.

 To save a Philodendron Birkin, water it until its soil is damp, but not flooded